-4-6 Setting Sweep Parameters
+2-8 Setting Sweep Parameters

-The sweep menu includes settings for the number of trace data points, run/hold mode, sweep trigger, sweep and RF immunity.
+The sweep menu includes settings for the number of trace data points, run/hold mode, sweep type, and RF immunity.
 With the exception of changing the number of trace data points, these settings can be changed without affecting the current user calibration.